 Question 1: Morality and Living Well (4:04)

-What makes some action or choice of ethical concern?
+Question: What makes some action or choice of ethical concern?
 In your description of this webcast, you say that you answer questions on "practical ethics and the principles of living well."
 What's the line between those categories?
 When does a person acting unwisely cross the line into immorality?
 When does a person deserve moral praise for acting wisely?
 I'd appreciate a few examples, such as career choices, family relationships, eating habits, interacting with strangers, etc.

-My Answer, In Brief: Ethics concerns the fundamental principles that ought to guide our choices and actions, but many differences in people's choices are due to optional matters of style or values or honest mistake – not immorality.
+Answer, In Brief: Ethics concerns the fundamental principles that ought to guide our choices and actions, but many differences in people's choices are due to optional matters of style or values or honest mistake – not immorality.

-Tags: Ethics, Life, Optional Values, Philosophy, Values
+Tags: Ethics, Life, Personal Values, Philosophy, Values

 Listen or Download